 Upon successful completion of the course, students who are eligible for college credit will earn 5 credits from University of Minnesota Twin Cities.
 (See the CIS table for eligibility criteria.)

-CIS German 4 - WL320/WL321
+CIS German 4

-Grade Level: 10-12 for BHS credit and 11-12 for U of M credit
+Grade Level: 10-12 for BHS credit and 11-12 for UMN credit

 Prerequisites for BHS: Successful completion of Level 3 with a C or above